apache/spark/docs/sparkr.md

 # You can also pass in column name as strings
 head(select(df, "eruptions"))

-# Filter the DataFrame to only retain rows with wait times shorter than 50 mins
+# Filter the SparkDataFrame to only retain rows with wait times shorter than 50 mins
 head(filter(df, df$waiting < 50))
 ##  eruptions waiting
 ##1     1.750      47